 Curricular Practical Training is an opportunity for students to gain important professional experience through a placement that is integral to their program of study.
 To that end, CPT placements are always associated with a credit-bearing course that requires students to draw on their placements to deepen their learning within their degree program.

-School of Business.
+School of Business and Society.
 Curricular Practical Training must be “integral to the program of study” per Sec.
 214.2(f)(10)(i).
 Students authorized for CPT will simultaneously enroll for independent study credits (in School of Business, either BUAD 475 or BUAD 675), which will require them to integrate their CPT into their programs of study.
 This section will be supervised by a faculty member, and will be evaluated as Credit/No Credit.
 Students performing part-time CPT need to register for one credit per semester, while full-time CPT placement requires two credits per semester.
 Students may be renewed for CPT each new term.
 Renewal of CPT authorization depends on the student's performance in the prior term's coursework and on the continued alignment of CPT placement and the degree program.
 Additionally, to ensure students’ best academic and professional interests are served, students will not be eligible for CPT until the completion of their first term of their program.
 No exceptions will be made to this policy.
-This graphic helps make clear how the waiting period operates.

 Undergraduate and Graduate Students in CAS.
 Undergraduate students will be approved for CPT during the academic year only when they are enrolled in a program of study with an embedded and required internship or practicum.
 Otherwise, during the academic year, CAS undergraduate students may only work on campus or, in extreme cases, may be considered for Economic Hardship.
-CAS students are additionally eligible for CPT during the summer following their junior year if accompanied by an enrolled internship the following fall semester.
+CAS students are additionally eligible for CPT during the summer following their junior year if accompanied by an enrolled internship.
 Undergraduate students interested in applying for CPT should submit for OISS consideration the CPT application (here) along with letters of reference from their academic advisor and the professor of record for the planned internship credit.
 Graduate students in CAS programs should follow the same procedure, but are eligible for CPT during the academic year.
+School of Performing Arts students are eligible for CPT when performing or doing instructional work.
+SOPA students must still apply for CPT, have the proper faculty approval, and receive an updated Form I-20 with authorization in order to work.

 Please also note that CPT continuation after the completion of a program of study depends on the student advancing to new tiers/ranks of programs, and on campus employment is not CPT if work is part time through normal university budgets.